DorsaRoh/Custom-AI/README.md

 ```shell
 streamlit run app.py
 ```
-Navigate to localhost:8501 in your web browser to access the app.
+Navigate to local host 1 in your web browser to access the app.

 🚨 **Enter your OpenAI API key in the *key.py* folder.**